 Long-term data retention, preservation strategy and destruction

-As I am making copies of secondary data for which I don’t have permission to share publicly, these will be kept by myself for my own research and destroyed when no longer relevant to my work.
+As I am making copies of secondary data, for which I don’t have permission to share publicly, these will be kept by myself for my own research and destroyed when no longer relevant to my work.

 The difference to this will be the summary of my conversations with the archive/library holders.
 The original recordings will be deleted when the summaries have been written.
 A copy of these will be preserved as an appendix to my thesis.